LataPokhrelBidary/Docker-Kubernetes/README.md

     Use this image in ECR to deploy in EKS in part II

-# PART II: Deploy application on kubernetes
+# PART II: Deploy application on Kubernetes

 ![k8Soverall](https://user-images.githubusercontent.com/72663705/234452335-34832fb2-b929-480d-93ad-96e65a36ba4f.jpg)